 It’s the global Samsung v Apple smartphone wars, the ‘understated and extreme simplicity’ of Apple’s iPad, the disappearance of The Pirate Bay, the reason why anyone can publish the football fixtures, the law preventing you from ‘jailbreaking’ your games console, the reason that you don’t buy your Predator football boots from ‘Adidos’ and can’t wear a Topshop T-shirt with Rihanna’s face on it, the secret behind the distinct taste of Coca-cola and your love of seedless grapes, to name but a few!

-In very broad terms, M&A is concerned with the sale and purchase of companies and/or their assets.
-We advise on a broad range of transactions involving acquisitions or disposals of private companies, takeovers of companies that have their securities listed and traded publicly, and restructuring.
-Although the size and scope of the deals we advise on varies, the work we undertake is typically quite complex and is almost always cross-border.
+In very broad terms, mergers and acquisitions (M&A) is concerned with the sale and purchase of companies and/or their assets.
+M&A departments advise on a broad range of transactions involving acquisitions or disposals of private companies, takeovers of companies that have their securities listed and traded publicly, and restructuring.
+The scale and scope of the deals that M&A lawyers advise on can vary greatly depending on the size and nature of both the firm and the client.

 Serious injury work involves complex and often high-value litigation.
 These cases are sometimes referred to as ‘catastrophic injury’ cases, because the injury can be sudden and very severe.